sayanee/angularjs-pdf/CONTRIBUTING.md

 There are a few basic ground-rules for contributors:

 1. **No `--force` pushes** or modifying the Git history in any way.
+1. **Non-master branches** ought to be used for ongoing work.
-- **External API changes and significant modifications** should be subject to a **pull request** to solicit feedback from other contributors.
+1. **External API changes and significant modifications** ought to be subject to an **internal pull-request** to solicit feedback from other contributors.
-- Pull requests to solicit feedback are *encouraged* for any other non-trivial contribution but left to the discretion of the contributor.
+1. Internal pull-requests to solicit feedback are *encouraged* for any other non-trivial contribution but left to the discretion of the contributor.
-- Use a non-`master` branch for ongoing work.
-- Contributors should attempt to adhere to the prevailing code style.
+1. Contributors should attempt to adhere to the prevailing code-style.

-- Run `npm test` locally before submitting your PR to catch easy-to-miss style & testing issues
+### Releases

+Declaring formal releases remains the prerogative of the project maintainer.